JoelMbuyi05/My-portfolio/README.md

 - **JavaScript**: For adding interactivity to the projects.

 ## Projects
-1. **Project 1**: A brief description of what the project is about.
+1. **Component**: A brief description of what the project is about.
-2. **Project 2**: A brief description of what the project is about.
+2. **Tic-Tac-Toe**: A brief description of what the project is about.
 3. **Project 3**: A brief description of what the project is about.
 4. **Project 4**: A brief description of what the project is about.
+5. **Project 5**: A brief description of what the project is about.

 Each project is crafted with a focus on user experience, clean code, and functionality.